Table of contents

 - Time Complexity: O(N) where N is the length of

-is processed once. - Space Complexity: O(1).
+s2.
+Each character ins2is processed once. - Space Complexity: O(1).
 The counter will have at most 26 keys (for each letter in the English alphabet), so it uses constant space.